MCStatusBot/logger/README.md

 # logger
-a simple logger that adds times log  type and will also add the logs to a file
+a simple logger that adds times log type and also add the logs to a file

 ### setup